Thursday, 3 May 2018

 Lords of Idrone, County Carlow

-CORMAC, brother of Eoghan (or Owen) who is No. 97 on the "MacMorough" pedigree, was the ancestor of O'Righin; anglicised Mulrian, O'Ryan, Ryan, and Ryne.
+CORMAC, brother of Eoghan (or Owen) who is No. 97 [MG: typo? should be 96?] on the "MacMorough" pedigree, was the ancestor of O'Righin; anglicised Mulrian, O'Ryan, Ryan, and Ryne.

 97, Cormac: son of Nathi.